MatthewBrannon/DOP-C02_Notes/Domain V - Incident Response/X-Ray.md

 ## **Features**

-- - AWS X-Ray can be used with applications running on Amazon EC2, Amazon ECS, AWS Lambda, AWS Elastic Beanstalk.
+- - AWS X-Ray can be used with applications running on Amazon EC2, Amazon ECS, AWS Lambda, AWS [[Elastic Beanstalk]].
 You just integrate the X-Ray SDK with your application and install the X-Ray agent.
     - AWS X-Ray provides an end-to-end, cross-service, application-centric view of requests flowing through your application by aggregating the data gathered from individual services in your application into a single unit called a _trace_.
     - The X-Ray SDK captures metadata for requests made to MySQL and PostgreSQL databases (self-hosted, Amazon RDS, Amazon Aurora), and Amazon DynamoDB.
 It also captures metadata for requests made to Amazon SQS and Amazon SNS.
     - You can set the **trace sampling rate** that is best suited for your production applications or applications in development.
 X-Ray continually traces requests made to your application and stores a sampling of the requests for your analysis.